 There are some clear cases when you should be using a Coming Soon or Under Construction page for your WordPress website along with some obvious benefits for doing so.
 Now, it’s time to figure out how you’re going to create your page.

-The logical place to start is with WordPress coming soon plugins.
+The logical place to start is with coming soon WP plugins.

 Coming soon plugins can also help you post a notice for a variety of purposes:

 - Under Construction

 Here are the best coming soon plugins for WordPress: